zetxqx/gateway-api-inference-extension/site-src/guides/latency-based-predictor.md

 The latency-based routing feature is implemented as a plugin for the Endpoint Picker (EPP).
 When a request is received, the plugin performs the following steps:

 1.  **SLO Extraction**: The plugin extracts the TTFT and TPOT SLOs from the request headers (`x-slo-ttft-ms` and `x-slo-tpot-ms`).
-It also checks for the `x-prediction-based-scheduling` header to determine if latency-based routing should be used for this request.
+It also checks for the `x-prediction-based-scheduling-off` header to determine if latency-based routing should be used for this request.

 2.  **Latency Prediction**: The plugin uses a latency predictor, deployed as a set of sidecar containers to the EPP, to predict the TTFT and TPOT for the request on each of the available model servers.
 The prediction is based on the current state of the server, including its KV cache utilization, and the number of running and waiting requests.